antoine77340/Youtube-8M-WILLOW/README.md

 ## Averaging the models

-After inference done for all the models just run:
+After inference done for all models just run:

 ```sh